 I got a pleasant surprise in the mail this last week.
 Back in February, I had a little extra cash on me and purchased some new binders for my Eaglemoss magazines and also pre-purchased the second Shuttlecraft collection because it seems to be the cheapest way to get these models.
 I completely forgot that I had bought them until the package came.

 I think that I will review all four of the models in one big article, just like I did with my first Shuttlecraft Collection article.
 You can read that article at THIS LINK.
 Unlike that other collection though, it seems that Eaglemoss is the only company to have produced these particular four vehicles in a pre-built and pre-painted format of this scale, so this article won't be quite as long as it's predecessor.

 If you have not purchased the first Shuttlecraft Collection, then the first thing you should know about these shuttles is that they are SMALLER than the typical Eaglemoss releases.
-BUT, you do end up with four models of shuttles that no one else has produced.
+BUT, you do end up with four models of shuttles that no one else has produced at this scale.

 This time around, the set comes in a very nice box that holds everything in it securely.

-Inside you will find the standard Eaglemoss packaging as well as 4 mini magazines.
+Inside you will find the standard Eaglemoss packaging, four Okudagrams, as well as 4 mini magazines.
 The only down side to the "magazines"is that they do not mount into the binders like the ones from thier larger scale cousins, and they do not talk about the typical behind-the-scenes stuff that the larger magazine cover.

 The stands for the models are much different than other models from Eaglemoss.
 They are basically tiny little tables that the shuttle rests on.